ultrasaw/fastapi-image-detection/README.md

 - GET to compute a similarity score between a given image (specified by image name) and all existing images.
 The score is computed using *scikit's* ```structural_similarity``` function.
 - GET to download an image (specified by image name).

+The purpose of this project is to demonstrate creation of a lightweight Kubernetes cluster on AWS and deploy public-facing workloads on the cluster via GitOps.

 ## Local development
 ### venv
 Create a python virtual environment: